department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 **For non-LHDI clients**:

-* If a prospective client system does not have an eMASS ID, it will need to submit a [LEAF intake request (must be on VA network to view)](https://leaf.va.gov/NATIONAL/103/cybersecurity_request_portal/) to get one.
+* If a prospective client system does not have an eMASS ID, it will need to submit a LEAF intake (formerly GRC intake) request: [Unified System Registry Intake (must be on VA network to view)](https://leaf.va.gov/NATIONAL/103/cybersecurity_request_portal/) to get one.

 **For new LHDI clients**: